sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_research.md

 ---
 # THESIS RESEARCH

 There are many ways to conduct research beyond doing literature reviews (i.e. reading).
 I have bolded the ones you may find the most useful.
 I suggest doing research on what these research methods are if you don't know.

+You should be [conducting research](dm997X_ms_thesis_research.md) and user testing throughout the ENTIRE semester.
+Do not wait until the last minute to begin user testing; User testing gives you invaluable feedback about your project.
+Include the results of your user testing in your thesis paper.

 01. **A/B Testing**